codingforeveryone/READMEs/JavaScript/replace-method.md

 ###Using inline functions

 In addition to using a specific string or a replacement pattern, the second parameter of the `replace()` method can also be a function.
 In this case, the function's return value will be used as the replacement string.
-This allows the `replace()` method to be integrated with various other JavaScript features, and can be very powerful.
+This allows the `replace()` method to be integrated with various other JavaScript features, which can be very powerful.

 The function takes in the following arguments: